phaserjs/phaser/README.md

 * Camera.fx is tested to see if it exists, before resetting it (thanks @samme #2739 #2738)
 * The Weapon Plugin will no longer crash if the Weapon's bullets have not yet been initialized before setting a new bullet class (thanks @JTronLabs #2731)
 * Groups with `fixedToCamera` set on them now factor in the camera scale (thanks @kevinAlbs #2771)
+* Text.width and Text.height now divide the result by the Text.resolution, to avoid incorrect dimensions on High DPI devices (thanks @mattahj #2146)

 ### Pixi Updates